NelsonAPenn/NiceKotlinJSONParser/README.md

 - If the root JSON value is an array, the index operator `[a]` (where `a` is of type `Int`) returns a `Sleek` object containing the value in the array at index `a`.
 If not found, throws   `JsonArrayIndexOutOfBoundsException`.

+- Chain these for a nice JSON parsing experience!

 - When you have a Sleek object that contains a single JSON literal, simply use:
   - `.string` to return a `String?`
   - `.int` to return a `Int?`